-What defines the Y2K aesthetic?
+What is the Y2K aesthetic?

 What does the Y2K trend look like today?

 The new Y2K aesthetic bridges the gap between all the nostalgic feels of the technological limitations of the early web, and the new spirit and technologies available to us now.
-In the 2000s, designers were embracing the unknown, pushing the boundaries of design by using the new tools available to them, like improved electronics, tech, and the internet.
+In the 2000s, designers were embracing the unknown, pushing the boundaries of design by using the new tools available to them, like improved electronics, tech and the internet.
 The aesthetic pushed ahead of its time—but was also constrained by fledgling technology.

 Today’s design world has the advantage of advanced tools and information that gives the aesthetic a modern edge the original Y2K didn’t.
 Especially when it comes to web design, it seems that the internet is taking a refined jump back into a time machine, bringing many of the characteristics of Y2K back with even more clarity, movement and style.